Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: Implementation and evaluation

 \subsection{Evaluation and probe networks}

-We train probe networks on top of the frozen DySIB encoder to predict ground-truth physical quantities, a standard evaluation strategy for latent-space models~\citep{maes2026leworldmodel}.
-Each prober takes the posterior mean $\mu(x)$ as input, and is trained to predict the physical state at the start of the past window.
-Two separate probers are trained for $\theta$ and $\omega$.
-Each prober is a four-layer MLP with three hidden layers of width 1024 and ReLU activations, followed by a linear output layer, initialized with Xavier uniform initialization.
-Probers are trained for 100 epochs using the Adam optimizer at a learning rate of $10^{-4}$, with DySIB weights frozen.
-Performance is evaluated on the held-out 200 trajectories using RMSE.
-Since $\theta$ is circular, the angle prober outputs $(\cos\theta, \sin\theta)$ and predictions are converted back via $\mathrm{atan2}$ using a wrapped angular error to correctly handle the $\pm\pi$ boundary.
-We report RMSE for $\theta$ (degrees) and $\omega$ (degrees/s).
+We train probe networks with the frozen DySIB encoder to predict ground-truth physical quantities, a standard evaluation strategy for latent-space models~\citep{maes2026leworldmodel}.
+The probes take the posterior mean $\mu(x)$ as input and are trained to predict the physical state at the start of the past window.
+They test how simply the physical variables can be read out from the learned latent space.

+We use two probe architectures.
+The first is a random-feature linear probe~\citep{rahimi2007random}.
+The latent vector is passed through a fixed random linear map from $k_z$ to a higher-dimensional space, followed by a Softplus nonlinearity, and only the final linear readout is trained.
+The random-feature weights are not learned and are drawn independently from a zero-mean Gaussian with standard deviation $2/\sqrt{k_z}$, the variance-preserving initialization for Softplus activations.
+The linear readout is fit by closed-form ridge regression with regularization $\lambda=10^{-3}$.

+The second probe is a small MLP with two hidden layers and ReLU activations, followed by a linear output layer.
+The MLP probes are trained with DySIB weights frozen for 100 epochs using Adam at a learning rate $10^{-4}$.

+Separate probes are trained for $\theta$ and $\omega$.
+For $\theta$, the probe predicts $(\cos\theta,\sin\theta)$, and the angle is recovered using $\mathrm{atan2}$; errors are computed modulo $2\pi$.
+For $\omega$, the probe predicts a scalar angular velocity.
+Training optimizes MSE in the corresponding output space, and performance is evaluated on the held-out 200 trajectories using RMSE, in degrees for $\theta$ and degrees/s for $\omega$.

+In the main text, we show results for the random-feature probe with 512 random features, and the MLP probe with 128 nodes in the hidden layers.
+Results with other probe sizes are in App.~\ref{SI:prober_architecture}.